How to Enable or Disable Mobile Hotspot in Windows 11

 Option 2Use Registry Editor (All Windows Versions)

-If your Windows edition does not have the Local Group Policy Editor, or if you prefer, you can change the mobile hotspot settings by editing the Windows Registry.
+If your Windows edition lacks the Local Group Policy Editor, or if you’d rather use it, you can adjust mobile hotspot settings by editing the Windows Registry.

 To Enable Mobile Hotspot (Default Setting)